BSF Senior Secondary School, Umpling: Activity

 In an effort to relieve students of the weekly academic stress, the school organizes Co-Curricular Activities every Saturday.
 This CCA includes many activities like singing competition, volleyball, basketball etc. It is held House-wise and anyone is allowed to join them (unless it is restricted for a certain age/class).
 The school also allows its students to partake in different competitions held across in different schools of the city.
 Since the inception of the school, it has been paramount to allow students to hone their skills in other activities not pertaining to academics.
 They are encouraged to take classes in art, music and woodcraft, some of the skills school provides its students from among the daily academic routine.
 Apart from these, the teachers make sure that the students take part in cleanliness and encourage planting of trees, thereby emphasizing the importance of environment.

+In 2018, the school put on a Model United Nations.